Kyphoplasty in Mobile, AL

 Kyphoplasty is a procedure used to repair damaged vertebrae and help them regain their former shape.
 Such damage is typically caused by a vertebral fracture, cancer treatment, or osteoporosis, all of which can lead to intense pain and limited mobility.

-The board-certified interventional radiologists at Alabama Coastal Radiology provide several different radiology services, including kyphoplasty, and are all board-certified by the American Board of Radiology.
-Learn more about the uses and what you should expect during your procedure when you call (251) 435-0326 to schedule your appointment at any of our 8 locations in the Mobile area.
+The board-certified interventional radiologists at Alabama Coastal Radiology, P.C. provide several different radiology services, including kyphoplasty, and are all board-certified by the American Board of Radiology.
+Learn more about the uses and what you should expect during your procedure when you call to schedule your appointment at any of our 8 locations in the Mobile area.
 We have offices in Mobile, Saraland, Fairhope, Daphne, and Bay Minette, AL.

 What’s the Difference Between Vertebroplasty and Kyphoplasty?